manuel-uberti/slides/README.md

 # slides

-The slides I use during my talks
+This repository contains all the slides I use for my talks.

+Slides are created using [Emacs](https://github.com/manuel-uberti/emacs) and [org-html-slideshow](https://github.com/relevance/org-html-slideshow).